Flat feet linked to an in-service injury are a compensable disability with the VA, as the condition can lead to chronic pain and limit mobility.

 Summary

-Unfortunately, thousands of veterans struggle with pes planus and plantar fasciitis as a result of their military service.ย At VetLaw, we work with veterans across the United States to build a strong case for flat feet VA disability benefits, increase their flat feet VA rating, and successfully appeal unfairly denied claims.
+Unfortunately, thousands of veterans struggle with pes planus and plantar fasciitis as a result of their military service.
+At VetLaw, we work with veterans across the United States to build a strong case for VA disability benefits for this condition, increase their VA rating, and successfully appeal unfairly denied claims.

 To learn more about how our team of experienced VA disability appeals attorneys can help, consider contacting us today.
 You can reach us at (855) 391-1579 or through our online contact form to schedule a free consultation.

-Having flat feet is a condition where one or both feet have no arches or arches that are very low.
-This can cause the feet to lie fully flat, with the pads of the feet pressing into the ground.
-This can prevent proper posture and result in pain, swelling, stiffness, and overall discomfort.
+Having collapsed arches is a condition where one or both feet have no arches or very low ones.
+This can cause the feet to lie fully flat, with the pads pressing into the ground.
+Improper posture can result, leading to pain, swelling, stiffness, and discomfort.

 Pes planus is the medical terminology for flat feet, and a person with bilateral pes planus is affected in both feet.
 Some common symptoms of pes planus include the following: